rostok/onusbconnect/README.md

 csc.exe should be in path.
 Image Magick's magick.exe is optional, as ico file is already in repo.

+# Updates
+v1.3 has different approach to triggering action as it doesnt burder WMI Provider Host so much but only registers for device notification.
+Previous approach wasnt that bad but it kept WMI Host provider's CPU usage at 0.5-1%.

 # License
 MIT